aymerick/raymond/README.md

 })
 ```

-Everything goes well, two strings are passed as arguments to the helper:
+Everything goes well, two strings are passed as arguments to the helper that outputs:

 ```html
 Jean VALJEAN